 The King/Chávez Scholars program was initiated at UW-Whitewater in the fall of 1997.
-It was designed to complement the array of multicultural or disadvantaged programs at UW-Whitewater that serve the interests and needs of first generation or low income students.
-The King/Chávez Scholars Program is designed to attract and to retain exceptional undergraduate scholars at UW-Whitewater.
+It was designed to complement the array of multicultural programs at UW-Whitewater that serve the interests and needs of first generation or low income students.
+The King/Chávez Scholars Program is designed to attract exceptional undergraduate scholars at UW-Whitewater.
 It also reflects the University of Wisconsin-Whitewater's commitment to upholding the ideals and expectations of Dr. Martin Luther King Jr. and Cesar Chávez.

 "The function of education is to teach one to think intensively and to think critically...
 Intelligence plus character - that is the goal of true education."